Ratios, Masks, and Social Distancing

 - When masks are not worn indoors (while eating, drinking, and sleeping), six feet of social distancing is recommended.

-- Masks are not required for staff, children, or parents when outdoors.
+- Masks are required for staff, children, or parents when outdoors and physically distancing is not feasible, except when eating or drinking

-- Three feet of social distancing between staff and children when outdoors is recommended.
+- Six feet of social distancing between staff and children when outdoors is recommended.

 The L.A.
 County Department of Public Health has created signs to post in your program to let staff, families, and visitors know that masks are still required indoors.